Fear of Hurting Other People

 Fear of Harming Other People On Purpose

 Some aggressive obsessions involve the fear of harming others intentionally.
 In my last post about the fear of hurting other people on purpose, I identified several specific examples of harm obsessions.
 These included the fear of losing control and murdering your child, the fear of stabbing a loved one, and a variety of other fears involving violent, murderous, or criminal acts.
+In some of these examples, anger was a trigger for OCD obsessions.

 Fear of Harming Other People By Accident